se-edu/se-book/testing/dependencyInjection/how/text.md

 {{ icon_example }} Here is another example of using polymorphism to implement dependency injection:

-Suppose you want to unit test the `Payroll#totalSalary()` given below.
+Suppose you want to unit test `Payroll#totalSalary()` given below.
 The method depends on the `SalaryManager` object to calculate the return value.
 Note how the `setSalaryManager(SalaryManager)` can be used to inject a `SalaryManager` object to replace the current `SalaryManager` object.

 ```java
 class Payroll {